Skip to main content

 Please raise tolerance override requests for issues that are triggering for a genuine reason.
 More details are available in the IMS user guide.

 1 - In the HDP ‘Create issue’ for the relevant rule by selecting the three dots under 'Issue status' then 'Create issue'.
 This will automatically create an issue in the IMS.
 Only request a tolerance override when the issue is triggering for the total number of records expected.
 Otherwise, you will need to request the tolerance again when it triggers for more records.
 Tolerances should not be requested for quality rules that are known issues.
-If you are unsure if a quality rule is a known issue please contact [email protected].
+The known issues log can be found by clicking on the support guides for the relevant collection on the Data Collection page.
+If the rule is on the known issues page, please disregard the rule for the time being.
+We will update the page once it is resolved.
+If a quality rule is not listed as a known issue please contact [email protected].

 Image of how a quality rule is displayedImage of how to create an issue for IMS